Introduction

 Rarity

 I mentioned at the top of this article that we, at of July 2024, do not know of any other surviving MT/SC.
 There are a few known MT/ST (none of them working, that we know of), but no MT/SC.
 Why would that be?
-Well, clearly there were less MT/SCs made compared to the MT/ST. The MT/SC was designed for a very specific market of cold publishing, while the MT/ST was much more widely applicable.
+Well, clearly there were less MT/SCs made compared to the MT/ST. The MT/SC was designed for a very specific market of cold typesetting, while the MT/ST was much more widely applicable.

 In addition, and this applies to many IBM systems, these systems were expensive, and therefore often leased to customers.
 Once the leasing period was up, given the speed at which technology was moving in the 1960s, 1970s, and 1980s, the machines were usually thoroughly obsolete, and IBM would scrap them.
 A similar fate awaited machines that were bought (like our instance, probably) instead of leased anyway, as they were large, obsolete, and not pretty or collectible.